History Week – General Information

 - Changes to any of these details must be sent immediately to our staff at email@example.com

-- After registrations close on 13 July 2018, our staff will begin to post events on the HCNSW History Week website, starting with Speaker Connect events.
+- After registrations close (end of June), our staff will begin to post events on the HCNSW History Week website, starting with Speaker Connect events.
 A downloadable program will also be made available

 - Events will be circulated and advertised throughout the months of July and August.
 Event hosts are strongly encouraged to advertise their selected event through a variety of their own channels in addition to our channels